MilkaChucky/hyper-slack/README.md

-Extension for [Hyper](https://hyper.is) that allows you to send slack messages in your terminal.
+Extension for [Hyper](https://hyper.is) that let's you read Slack channel history and send messages to public channels through a closable chat window.

 ## How to use